 An investment trust (also known as an investment company) is structured as a company and listed on a stock exchange.
 It is a type of collective investment, investing in stocks, bonds, property and other assets.
 An investment trust sells a fixed number of shares at launch and so has a fixed pool of assets to invest.
 The fixed asset structure means that a trust's share price may be at a discount or premium to the actual value of the underlying assets.

 Bonds and Gilts

-Bonds and gilts are typically low risk fixed income investments which can be part a valuable part any portfolio.
+Bonds and gilts are typically low risk fixed income investments which can be a valuable part of any portfolio.
 Corporate bonds are issued by corporations and gilts are bonds issued specifically by the British government to borrow money.

 There are different types of gilts but most will typically pay a fixed coupon biannually and mature on a set date in the future.
 Other options are Index-linked gilts which track the Retail Price Index (RPI) or you can buy undated gilts, where there is no fixed redemption date.